bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 The type of module requires a specific type of instance to create.
 An instance is a full range of settings to perform an exact executor type.
 These settings are specified via UI or REST API and determine the mode of the module operation: data stream type the module is going to work with, a checkpoint concept, the settings of state and parallelism, other options, etc.

 As stated above, modules process the data arranged in streams.
-The Stream Juggler Platform supports *Kafka* and *T-stream* type of streams.
-And when the Kafka streams are a well-known type of streaming introduced by Apache Kafka, the T-streams are intentionally designed for the Stream Juggler platform as a complement for Apache Kafka.
+The Stream Juggler Platform supports *Apache Kafka* and *T-stream* type of streams.
+And when the Apache Kafka streams are a well-known type of streaming introduced by Apache Kafka, the T-streams are intentionally designed for the Stream Juggler platform as a complement for Apache Kafka.
 The T-streams have more features than Kafka and make exactly-once processing possible.
 Find more about T-streams at the `site <http://t-streams.com>`_ .

-To transform data into a stream of exact type you need to create a service and a provider for this service.
+To create streams of exact type in the platform you need to create a service and a provider for this service.
 The type of a service and a provider is determined by the type of a stream you need for the module.

-For example, a Batch module that receives data from Kafka will require a Kafka service (KfkQ) and two provider types for it: Kafka and ZooKeeper.
+For example, a Batch module that receives data from Kafka will require an Apache Kafka service and two provider types for it: Apache Kafka and Apache ZooKeeper.

-The diagram below may help you to understand the dependency of instances in the platform.
+The schema below may help you to understand the dependency of entities in the platform.

 .. figure:: _static/InstanceCorrelation1.png

 The data elements in a stream are assembled in partitions.
-A partition is a part of a data stream allocated for convenience in operation.
-The streams with many partitions allow to handle the idea of parallelism properly.
-In such case, an engine divides existing partitions fairly among executors and it enables to scale the data processing.
+A partition is a part of a data stream allocated for convenience in processing.
+The streams with many partitions allow handling the idea of parallelism properly.
+In such case, an engine divides existing partitions fairly among module's tasks.
+It allows scaling of the data processing.

+The number of tasks is determined in module's instance(-s).
+An  instance is a set of settings determining the collaborative work of an engine and a module.
+Each module type requires a specific type of an instance: input, regular or batch, output.
+In the schema above you can see that each instance type requires a proper type of streams, and thus providers and services of a correct type as well.

+We hope this information will help you to select the most appropriate types of entities in the system to build a pipeline for smooth data stream processing.